Neuropsychology: Exploring Brain Function, Behavior, and Historical Foundations

 • Problem-solving activities

-• Use of assistive technologies
+• Implementation of assistive technologies

-Environmental modifications and compensatory strategies are also crucial.
+Environmental adjustments and compensatory techniques are crucial.

 Working with Patients with Dementia and Stroke